FFXI-Guides/FFXI-Guides.github.io/_ashita/recommended-plugins-addons.md

 * peekaboo
     * Forces all entities the client obtains data for to be visible.
 * Scenthound
     * Addon that can help with tracking monsters that spawn.
+This isn't inherently risky by itself, but enabling the Packet Search function in this addon puts your account at a much higher risk than using the other features in it.

+### Shoutouts and Thanks
+* Eierkuhle @ Bahamut for the explanation of Sequencer/PacketFlow plugins + fix for the `chains` plugin.
+* arkervorhat @ Bahamut for Smart.LAC
+* Raithewall @ Bahamut, Kyane @ Bahamut, Ellisine @ Bahamut for addon suggestions